ypriverol/os-proteomics/manuscript.md

 Many other funding agencies all over the world have similar open source guidelines and mandates.
 This underscores a commitment from funders to foster collaborative scientific ecosystems, democratizing access to essential research tools and enhancing reproducibility across disciplines.

+## Challenges of Maintaining Open-Source Scientific Software

+Open-source software (OSS) in computational proteomics offers significant benefits but also poses challenges, particularly around sustainability.
+These challenges often deter long-term commitment, with some researchers transitioning to closed-source software after facing sustainability issues.
+Below, we outline key barriers to maintaining OSS and propose strategies—both practical and aspirational—to help advance OSS in the field.

+### Financial Sustainability

+Maintaining an OSS project requires ongoing funding for updates, bug fixes, testing, and user support.
+However, funding agencies like the NIH often prioritize novelty over software maintenance, leaving many projects to become "abandonware" once the initial grants end.

+- **Problem**: Without consistent funding, OSS projects in proteomics lose momentum after the initial development phase.
+- **Potential Solutions**:
+  - **Dedicated Maintenance Grants**: Funding agencies should create grant mechanisms for software maintenance, such as the Chan-Zuckerberg Initiative’s "Essential Open Source Software for Science" grants, and expand these options to the NIH.
+  - **Commercialization Models**: OSS projects could explore commercialization, potentially leading to academic spin-offs or new revenue streams (read the section about commercialization strategies).

+### Misaligned Incentive Structures in Academia

+The academic incentive structure prioritizes publications and novelty, encouraging researchers to develop new software instead of maintaining existing tools.
+Contributions to OSS, especially those owned by others, are undervalued and rarely recognized in tenure or promotion evaluations.

+- **Problem**: The "publish-or-perish" culture discourages OSS maintenance, as it doesn’t align with traditional academic metrics.
+- **Potential Solutions**:
+  - **Recognition for OSS Contributions**: Institutions and funding agencies should acknowledge OSS maintenance as valuable scholarly work, similar to publications, and include it in grant and tenure evaluations.
+  - **Community-driven Publications**: Journals should accept papers on software updates, offering academic recognition for maintenance work, as seen in the Journal of Proteome Research’s Software Tools and Resources issue.

+### The Challenge of Consistent Maintainers

+In academic settings, many OSS projects are led by students, postdocs, or temporary researchers who eventually leave for other opportunities, often in unrelated fields.
+This results in a lack of long-term maintainers, leading to project stagnation or abandonment.

+- **Problem**: The reliance on transient academic positions means OSS projects are vulnerable to disruptions as contributors move on.
+- **Potential Solutions**:
+  - **Governance Models**: Establishing community-driven governance structures, such as steering committees or core maintainer teams, can provide continuity even as individual contributors leave.
+    Notably, this kind of governance is likely only feasible for larger, well-established open-source projects.
+  - **Transition Plans**: Projects should develop clear transition plans, ensuring that new maintainers can seamlessly take over.
+    This could involve thorough documentation, onboarding guidelines, and mentoring new contributors.

+Addressing these challenges requires a multi-pronged approach, combining changes in funding structures, academic incentives, and community engagement.
+The scientific community, funding agencies, companies, and academic institutions must collaborate to ensure that OSS can continue to thrive.
+By addressing these challenges head-on, we can build a more sustainable and collaborative ecosystem for open-source scientific software, ultimately driving innovation and reproducibility in proteomics research.

 ## How to start a gold-standard OSS project in proteomics

 | Box 1.
 How to get started with OSS.
 The following steps provide a guideline that can foster a successful open-source project that grows in adoption, value, and contributions over time.                                                                                                                                                                                                                                                                                                                                                                                                         |